ihr-it-projekt/DayZModsInfo/RevivePlayer/Configs/HospitalReviveConfig.md

                 12.801782608032227,
                 2293.035400390625
             ],
-            "name": "Hospital 1" // Display Name of the spawn point },
+            "name": "Hospital 1", // Display Name of the spawn point "currencyType": "default", // Currency type for the price of the revive in hospital (see currencyConfig in TBMods/Config/Globals)
+            "price": -1, // Price for revive in hospital | -1 = free for revive | 100 = 100 $ for revive
+        },
         {
             "id": "573sbye32f", // ID of the spawn point, must be unique